Santosh3672/OpenROAD-flow-scripts_forked/ORFF_7NM_CHALLENGE_README.md

 </p>

 #### Result with ECO:
+To test the effectiveness of the proposed ECO engine following experiments are performed on ibex design by changing differenc cell usage during synthesis task and performing ECO on them. <br />
 Design implemented: Ibex at Asap7node <br />
 Clock period: 1400ps (714.286 MHz) <br />
 Default clock period in constraint.sdc: 1760 (it was timing clean then) <br />